Dan Kelly (sportscaster): Other sports broadcasting

 Besides hockey, Kelly also broadcast for NFL on CBS, as well as Missouri Tigers football, St. Louis Cardinals baseball, and St. Louis Cardinals football for St. Louis radio station KMOX at different times in his career.
 He also broadcast the 1964 Grey Cup from Toronto along with Don Wittman and Bud Grant.

 Death and honors

 Kelly died on February 10, 1989, from lung cancer.
-His sons, John and Dan P., have been broadcasting NHL games for various NHL franchises, including the Blues, for whom John is currently doing the television play-by-play.
+His sons, John and Dan P., have been broadcasting NHL games for various NHL franchises, including the Blues and Los Angeles Kings, for whom John is currently doing the television play-by-play.

 Several months after his death, Kelly was the posthumous recipient of the Lester Patrick Trophy and the Foster Hewitt Memorial Award.
 In 2006, the St. Louis Blues dedicated the press box at the Enterprise Center in honor of him.
 In 2017, he was honored with the Missouri Broadcasters' Hall of Fame, and he was elected to the National Sports Media Association Hall of Fame six years later.